Steps amidst plants leading towards nursing home against clear sky during sunny day, copy space

 Realtor.com vs Zillow: Head-to-Head Comparison

-Setting the legal drama aside, how do the two platforms compare on the metrics that matter most to your daily operations?
+Setting the corporate histories aside, how do the two platforms compare on the metrics that matter most to your daily operations?
+We have broken down the comparison into five critical categories.

 Zillow's massive traffic numbers are a double-edged sword.
-While it generates a tremendous volume of inquiries, many of these leads are "top-of-funnel."
-They are aspirational browsers, neighbors checking property values, or buyers who are months away from getting pre-approved.
-Converting Zillow leads requires an aggressive, highly systematized follow-up process to sift through the tire-kickers.
+While it generates a tremendous volume of inquiries, many of these leads are situated at the top of the sales funnel.
+They are often aspirational browsers, neighbors checking property values, or buyers who are months away from getting pre-approved.
+Converting Zillow leads requires an aggressive, highly systematized follow-up process to sift through the casual inquiries.

 Realtor.com typically generates less overall volume, but agents frequently report that the intent of the leads is higher.
 Because Realtor.com is known for its strict adherence to MLS data accuracy, consumers using the site are often further along in the buying process and more serious about transacting.

-Both platforms operate on dynamic pricing models based on ZIP code exclusivity and competition, but their approaches differ.
+Both platforms operate on dynamic pricing models based on ZIP code exclusivity and market competition, but their approaches differ significantly.

 Realtor.com, leveraging its NAR affiliation, tends to position itself more as a partner to the agent.
 While their technology suite is highly capable, the overall agent sentiment often leans slightly more positive regarding transparency and support compared to the frequent grievances aired by Zillow Premier Agents.

-The Real Cost of Relying on Shared Leads
+The Real Cost of Relying on Shared Portal Leads

 Ultimately, debating Realtor.com vs Zillow is arguing over which landlord offers a better rental agreement.
 In both scenarios, you do not own the asset.